ixvu/w4111_wiki/Query-proc.md

                 yield (row, irow)
 ```
 ####property:
--Very flexible,can implement theta join
+- Very flexible,can implement theta join
--Equality check can be replaced with any condition
+- Equality check can be replaced with any condition
--Incremental algorithm
+- Incremental algorithm
 As you execute it, it will generate record, while some other join executor requires waiting until you create the hash table or you sorted the data before you can start to get result.
 - Cost: M + MN, pretty expensive
 For each row of outer, go through each row in the inner and check.
 If it is matched, then yield that.
--Is this the same as a cross product?
+- Is this the same as a cross product?
 No, for cross product, just remove the predicate check.